 If you used a Philips sleep apnea machine for six months or longer and have been diagnosed with a respiratory condition (e.g., pulmonary fibrosis) or cancer, you may be entitled to significant financial compensation.

-You can get a free consultation for a CPAP machine lawsuit anywhere in the United States at 800-553-8082.
+You can get a free consultation for a Philips CPAP recall class action lawsuit anywhere in the United States at 800-553-8082.
 You can also get a free case evaluation online.

-Our CPAP recall always work on a contingency fee so we only get a fee if you get a verdict or a settlement compensation payout.
+Our CPAP machine lawyers work on a contingency fee.
+So our attorneys only get a fee if you get a verdict or a settlement compensation payout.